 The use of augmented reality and virtual reality in a variety of both digital and physical settings is also about to change the future of retail.
 They offer retailers the opportunity to transform shopping experiences including product selection, elevate customer service, and create a differentiated, personalized customer experience.

 The retail industry has already been through numerous transformations – some voluntary, some involuntary – and has had to adapt quickly to the effects of technological change perhaps more than any other vertical.
 But in a world that talks increasingly of contextual experience, we need to begin to deliver on the future.

-Editor’s Note: Join us October 10, 2017 at 11:00 AM ET / 8:00 AM PT for a live webinar where 451 Research Analyst Sheryl Kingstone and CenturyLink Strategist Sudesh Girdhari will discuss the latest trends and insights coming out of the recently completed survey of global enterprises in the retail industry.
+JOIN US FOR A LIVE WEBINAR: Join us October 10, 2017 at 11:00 AM ET / 8:00 AM PT for a live webinar where 451 Research Analyst Sheryl Kingstone and CenturyLink Strategist Sudesh Girdhari will discuss the latest trends and insights coming out of the recently completed survey of global enterprises in the retail industry.
 Learn More & Register Now